 We do our annual chore switch at the very beginning of summer.
 This is important because I can more easily train chores when I am not teaching school lessons.
 This also gives us all summer to figure out if a chore was poorly assigned.
 There was a time when I had to do a second chore store when I realized the child that had chosen vacuuming was actually too little to do it — it wasn’t done well, but more importantly the chore was wearing him out completely!
 There was no way having him so fatigued would have been good for his school day, so we did another store, and switched around choresto fix the problem.

 Getting Chores Done

 During the school year, my children’s chores are listed on their weekly spreadsheets right along with their school assignments.
 This makes it easy for me to hold everyone accountable — I can check assignments and chores all at once!

-But during the summer, we used to have issues.
-I felt like our summer mornings were often wasted because there was no deadline on the chores.
-It seemed like my children delayed chores longer and longer, and at 10 or even 11 I was still
+During the summer, we used to have issues.
+Our summer mornings were often wasted because there was no deadline on the chores.
+My children delayed chores longer and longer, and at 10 or even 11 I was still

-nagging reminding people to finish their work.
+nagging reminding them to finish their work.
 I thought we’d all enjoy the mornings more if we finished chores quickly and had truly free time on our hands.